tbranyen/diffhtml/CONTRIBUTING.md

 ## How to Make a Release (Modern)

+Edit the `./release.sh` file top level variables to indicate the new version and old version.

-Run the folowing command in the project root directory.
+Then run the following command in the project root directory:

 ``` sh
 ./release.sh